ConnectPre-built tools

 Deploying a source

 Because sources are exercised by events that happen on a third-party service, their semantics are different from actions.
-Once a source is configured, it must be deployed in order to start listening for events.
-You might be asking where do those events go, and you’d be right to ask.
-That’s the reason why when deploying a source you must provide a URL where the source will send these events, similar to how a webhook works.
+Once a source is configured, it must be deployed to start listening for events.
+When deploying a source, you can define either a webhook URL or a Pipedream workflow ID to consume those events.

-Deploying a source is done by sending a payload similar to the one used for running an action, with the addition of the webhook URL mentioned above.
+Deploying a source is done by sending a payload similar to the one used for running an action, with the addition of the webhook URL or workflow ID.
 Using the New Issue (Instant) source for Gitlab as an example, the payload would look something like this:

 {